Chicken and Egg: Raising dual purpose chickens

 Great question, Lorraine!

-First, to raise chickens that can be used both for eggs and meat, you need to select a dual purpose breed like Brahma, Cochin, Rhode Island Red, and others.
-You’ll want to investigate breed specifics to get a sense of what to expect as far as meat and egg production are concerned for the dual purpose breed you select.
-There are some great Apps on the market for your smartphone or tablet computer (like Poultry Pal, PoultryKeeper, PickinChicken, and others) that will give you some of this information, or you can just do some internet searching on the topic.
-I highly recommend allowing your birds to be free range, but you’ll want to keep that goal in mind as well as you investigate a breed, since some are more hardy than others and the breed you select will need to be a good choice for foraging.
+Firstly, raising dual purpose chickens; used for eggs and meat.
+You need to select a dual purpose breed like Brahma, Cochin, Rhode Island Red, and others.
+You’ll want to investigate breed specifics to get a sense of what to expect.
+As far as meat and egg production are concerned for the dual purpose breed you select.
+There are some great Apps on the market for your smartphone or tablet computer (like Poultry Pal, PoultryKeeper, PickinChicken, and others).
+That will give you some of this information.
+Or you can just do some internet searching on the topic.
+I highly recommend allowing your birds to be free range.
+But, you’ll want to keep that goal in mind as well as you investigate a breed.
+Since some are more hardy than others and the breed you select will need to be a good choice for foraging.

 Today’s commercial meat chickens are genetically selected and managed for meat production under industry guidelines.
 These chickens are not raised as free range, but live in a controlled environment.
 Commercial meat chickens are not layer breeds and are managed specifically for meat yield.
 Conversely, today’s commercial egg chickens are genetically selected and managed for optimal egg production.
 Some breeds can reach 325 eggs per year!
 Typically layer birds such as those selected by commercial egg farmers do not make good meat chickens.